Custom-Elements/glg-betagroup/README.md

 #glg-betagroup
-Will render content only if the user belongs to a specified beta group
+Will render content only if the user belongs to a specified beta group.
+This only works internally.